 Civil Engineering... is a professional engineering discipline that deals with the design, construction, and maintenance of the physical and naturally built environment, including works like bridges, roads, canals, dams and buildings.
 It is traditionally broken into several sub-disciplines including environmental engineering, geotechnical engineering, structural engineering, transportation engineering, municipal or urban engineering, water resources engineering, materials engineering, coastal engineering, surveying, and construction engineering.
-Civil engineering takes place on all levels: in the public sector and in the private sector from individual homeowners through to international companies.

 Electrical Engineering... is a field of engineering that generally deals with the study and application of electricity, electronics and electromagnetism.
-It now covers a range of subtopics including power, electronics, control systems, signal processing and telecommunications.
+It covers a range of subtopics including power, electronics, control systems, signal processing and telecommunications.
 Usually electrical engineering is considered to deal with the problems associated with large-scale electrical systems such as power transmission and motor control, whereas electronic engineering deals with the study of small-scale electronic systems including computers and integrated circuits

 Mechanical Engineering... is a discipline of engineering that applies the principles of physics and materials science for analysis, design, manufacturing, and maintenance of mechanical systems.
 It is the branch of engineering that involves the production and usage of heat and mechanical power for the design, production, and operation of machines and tools.
-It is one of the oldest and broadest engineering disciplines.

 Computer Engineering... deals with the design of computers and computer systems.
 This may involve the design of new hardware, the design of PDAs, USBs or the use of computers to control an industrial plant.
 Computer engineers may also work on a system's software.
 However, the design of complex software systems is often the domain of software engineering, which is usually considered a separate discipline.
-Desktop computers represent a tiny fraction of the devices a computer engineer might work on, as computer-like architectures are now found in a range of devices including video game consoles and DVD players.

 Mechatronics Engineering... is an engineering discipline which deals with the convergence of electrical and mechanical systems.
 Such combined systems are known as electromechanical systems and have widespread adoption.
 Examples include automated manufacturing systems, heating, ventilation and air-conditioning systems and various subsystems of aircraft and automobiles.